 She also successfully led the Atlanta Trans Liberation Tuesday mobilization effort in conjunction with the larger Black Lives Matter network.
 Her dedication to trans advocacy opened the door to her current work at TLC in Oakland, CA.

 Raquel commands a major social media presence for her analysis on identity, current events and politics.
-Raquel is experienced in many fields including online publications, grassroots organizing, non-profit media strategy and public speaking, but uses digital activism as a major tool of resistance and liberation.
+Raquel is experienced in many fields including online publications, organizing marginalized communities for social change, non-profit media strategy and public speaking while using digital activism as a major tool of resistance and liberation.